vesanieminen/declarative-java/README.md

-# declarative-java
+# Declarative Java

-Make java behave more like declarative programming language when defining Vaadin UIs
+### Make Java behave more like declarative programming language when defining Vaadin UIs

 Writing UIs for Vaadin Flow can easily lead into messy code when there are lots of component hierarchy being defined.
-Java is imperative programming language while user interface definitions usually are more suited for declarative languages.
-There are workarounds like adding fluid API that Viritin add-on is doing, but this is added dependency and not vanilla anymore.
+Java is an imperative programming language, while user interface definitions usually are more suited for declarative programming languages.
+There are workarounds like using fluid API that for example Viritin add-on is doing, but this is now added dependency.
+Also you could consider using some other JVM language, like Kotlin, but that is not vanilla Java anymore.

+If you are limited to plain Java, then you could consider less commonly used, but part of the language syntax of anonymous class with initializer block: {{ ... }}

 Do you prefer this